 Some notable American Traditional Tattoo artists and shops are:

 - Brad Fink and the majority of Daredevil Tattoo

 - Smith Street Tattoo

-Irezumi as we know it originate from the 1600's, although they were still used as punishments at that time, a Chinese novel called the Suikoden featured woodblock illustrations of the protagonists, demonstrating their masculinity, decorated with lotus, dragons, and tigers (one of the protagonists is a man known as Shi-Jin of the Nine Dragons, famously having nine dragons inked on him.)
+Irezumi as we know it originated from the 1600s, although they were still used as punishments at that time.
+A Chinese novel called Shui Hu Zhuan (Suikoden in Japanese) featured woodblock illustrations of the protagonists, demonstrating their masculinity, decorated with lotus, dragons, and tigers (one of the protagonists is a man known as Shi-Jin of the Nine Dragons, famously having nine dragons inked on him.)

-Japanese tattoos traditionally applied by hand, tebori, which means "hand-carved" although modern artists have since adopted machines.
+Japanese tattoos are traditionally applied by hand, tebori, which means "hand-carved," although modern artists have since adopted machines.

 - Horiyoshi the III

-New School tattoos are characterized by some of the same things that redetermined old school tattoos, bold lines, heavy saturated colors, and such.
-New School takes old tattoo concepts and turn them on its head.
+New School tattoos are characterized by some of the same things that redetermined old school tattoos: bold lines, heavily saturated colors, and such.
+New School takes old tattoo concepts and turns them on their heads.

-New School have subsets, neo-traditional, for example, is a subset of New School tattoos that revamp American Traditional art.
+New School tattoos have subsets; neo-traditional, for example, is a subset of New School tattoos that revamp American Traditional art.

 Some notable artists of New School are: